isogeny-primes/quadratic-torsion/README.md

 # quadratic-torsion
 Code to compute the torsion subgroups that occur over a fixed quadratic field.
+This accompanies the paper *Torsion subgroups of elliptic curves over quadratic fields and a conjecture of Granville*.